browserengineering/book/book/embeds.md

 =======

 Iframes are websites embedded within other websites.
-With sufficient APIs present[^extensible-web], they are just as powerful as any plugin system, but come with all of the security, accessibility, code reuse, performance[^yes-performance] and open standards benefits of the web.
+With sufficient APIs present,[^extensible-web] they are just as powerful as any plugin system, but come with all of the security, accessibility, code reuse, performance[^yes-performance] and open standards benefits of the web.